IFPI TRAINING WORKSHOP 2021

-On top of that the Board of Directors were encouraged to attract more music right holders to join UPRS as it will add more value to UPRS as well as them benefiting from their creativity.
+On top of that, the Board of Directors were encouraged to attract more music right holders to join UPRS as it will add more value to UPRS as well as benefit from their creativity.

 MUSIC COPYRIGHT LAW ENFORCEMENT

 The Team visited Bars (users) around Kireka and surrounding areas.
-These users included New Victoria Club, Linda Bar, 4matic and Totez among others.
-All the aforementioned bars are users of copyrighted music but have since deliberate declined to pay the requisite license fees.
+These users included New Victoria Club, Linda Bar, 4matic, and Totez among others.
+All the aforementioned bars are users of copyrighted music but have since deliberately declined to pay the requisite license fees.

-The Law gives UPRS the mandate to outer and seize any equipment being used to breach the Copyright and Neighbouring Rights Act (2006).
+The Law gives UPRS the mandate to outer and seizes any equipment being used to breach the Copyright and Neighbouring Rights Act (2006).
 This operation was entirely presented on the Law.